-Identity theft happens to people everyday.
+Identity theft happens to people every day.
 The process of getting one’s identity back can be long, tiresome, and costly.
 For me, it was nerve-racking.
 In my case, my debit card was compromised.
 To this day, I still don’t know how they got my debit card number, but they did.

-I just remember logging into my bank online and noticing $300 was missing.
-A little research showed there were a few unauthorized withdrawals.
-The bank was very helpful – they gave me a new debit card and submitted a report to their fraud department.
+I remember logging into my bank online and noticing $300 was missing.
+A little research showed there were a few unauthorized withdrawals totaling $300.
+The bank was very helpful with the process.
+They gave me a new debit card and submitted a report of the suspicious activity to their fraud department.

-Protecting Yourself With a Free Credit Report
+Protecting Yourself With A Free Credit Report

-An easy way to keep an eye on your credit is to review your credit report annually.
+The easiest way to keep an eye on your credit is to review your credit report annually.
 Reviewing your report annually will allow you to notice:

 - Any unrecognized or unauthorized mailing addresses

 - See new credit accounts that were opened